Lifestyle changes after bladder cancer

 Rest, fatigue, and exercise

 If you were very ill or weren’t able to do much during treatment, it is normal that your fitness, staying power, and muscle strength declined.
 You need to find an exercise plan that fits your own needs.
-An older person who has never exercised will not be able to do as much as a 20-year-old who plays tennis twice a week.
-If you haven’t exercised in a few years, you will have to start slowly – maybe just by taking short walks.
+A person who has never exercised will not be able to do as much as someone who plays tennis twice a week.
+If you haven’t been active in a few years, you will have to start slowly – maybe just by taking short walks.
 Talk with your health care team before starting.
 Get their input on your exercise plans.
 Then try to get an exercise buddy so that you’re not doing it alone.

 Exercise can improve your physical and emotional health.